Subway 400

 The Subway 400 was the second race of the NASCAR Winston Cup Series season until 2004, held a week after the Daytona 500.
 This 400-mile (644 km) annual race was sponsored by Subway and was held at North Carolina Speedway (The Rock) since 1966.
 From 1966 to 1995, the race distance was 500 miles (805-km) which was shortened to 400 miles starting from the 1996 season.

 Until the 2004 Nextel Cup season, two annual races were held at Rockingham.
 After the 2003 season, the fall race (the Pop Secret Microwave Popcorn 400) — which was held in November — was moved to California Speedway, to be held on the lucrative Labor Day weekend.
 This displaced the Mountain Dew Southern 500 at Darlington Raceway, which moved to November 2004 before being removed from the schedule completely (replaced by a second date at Texas Motor Speedway).
 The changes were part of the trend of less races being held in the southeast and a broader distribution across the United States.
 Though the spring date was not directly transferred to California, NASCAR moved up the first California race to the traditional spring Rockingham date the week after Daytona.
 This resulted in some criticism because teams had to travel cross-country for the second race as most spend two weeks in Daytona and are based in the Charlotte, North Carolina area.
 The draw for Rockingham was that teams got to stay close to home right after Daytona before traveling for the next race.

 The 2004 Subway 400 had one of the closest finishes in NASCAR history.
 Nextel Cup rookie, Kasey Kahne, in just his second series start, lost the race to Matt Kenseth by inches at the line.
 The exciting finish proved to be NASCAR's last stand at Rockingham, as the race (and the track, for that matter), were removed from the schedule permanently after that due to the Ferko lawsuit.
+While the NASCAR Xfinity Series and NASCAR Craftsman Truck Series returned to the track in 2025 (Trucks had previously returned in 2012 and 2013), the Cup Series did not.